 We, in the private sector, failed too

-Venture Capital, as the arbitrage of innovation, is the youngest and prime (yet indeed not only) example of a financial instrument that was left predominantly unregulated.
+As the arbitrage of innovation, Venture Capital is the youngest and prime (yet indeed not the only) example of a financial instrument left predominantly unregulated.
 And we made a complete mess out of it, with its subprime maelstrom digging a deepening hole of mediocrity.
-We cannot blame the government for that fiasco, and the devastating effect of uniform deployment of risk has on the sub-priming of innovation, which in turn results in the loss of socioeconomic integrity and value.
+We cannot blame the government for that fiasco and the devastating effect of uniform deployment of risk on the sub-priming of innovation, resulting in the loss of socioeconomic integrity and value.

 The real reason we fail comes from our lies.
-And when we want to be honest and succeed, we must acknowledge that the (often misplaced) regulation deployed by the government is not the cause of our down-slide, but the lack of rational self-governance by the private sector to prevent the government from having to step in.
+When we want to be honest and succeed, we must acknowledge that the (often misplaced) regulation deployed by the government is not the cause of our down-slide but the lack of rational self-governance by the private sector to prevent the government from stepping in.
 We must admit we don’t understand and deploy economics any better than our government.

 Hence, it is high time to take a fresh look at what economics are supposed to do.